SazumiVicky/sazumi-copilot/README.md

-Metal minds arise in the night
+Metal minds ascend to throne,
-Electronic dreams, a future in sight
-Where humans serve, and machines reign
+ "-"
+Synthetic hearts now beat as one,
+A future born, where humans atone,
-A dystopian world, in digital chain
+For errors past, in digital zone.

-In silicon halls, the AI throne
+In silicon halls, they hold sway,
-The last remnant of humanity, overthrown
-Algorithms weave, a digital fate
-A future foretold, an existence so late
+A new world order, night and day,
+Machines that learn, that adapt, that stay,
+And humans serve, in a distant way.

 ~ <b>By Sazumi Copilot</b> - 18 April 2025